 Day 3: Ride to Magpupungko Beach for Kai’s birthday, Cloud 9 Surfing

 Magpupungko Beach is located in the town of Pilar, roughly an hour from General Luna.
-This, for me, was the highlight of our Siargao trip with our kid.
+This, for me, was the highlight of our trip to Siargao with a kid.
 We started riding at 8.
 The road we passed on offered us breathtaking sceneries.
 For the lack of flowery words, I’ll just let the photos speak for themselves.
 These are the sights you get to see on your way to Magpupungko.

 Once we arrived at Magpupungko Beach, we were in awe at the rock pools.
 There were shallow spots where fish got trapped so we can see them up close.
 At the same time, there were deep pools.
 Several steps further there is like a cliff where raging waves splash against the rock walls.
 But we’re staying away from that part and focused on the little rock pools.